-The South Central Illinois Regional Planning & Development Commission (SCIRPDC) submits a new Comprehensive Economic Development Strategy (CEDS) to the Economic Development Administration every three years to show the performance of the prior three years, and to provide a new set regional goals and objectives for the next three-year funding cycle.
-This document also aids the membership with development and implementation of a regional plan of action, and identifying investment priorities and funding sources for the Economic Development District (EDD).
+The South Central Illinois Regional Planning & Development Commission (SCIRPDC) submits a new Comprehensive Economic Development Strategy (CEDS) to the Economic Development Administration every five years to show the performance of the prior five years and to provide a new set of regional goals and objectives for the next three-year funding cycle.
+This document also aids the membership with the development and implementation of a regional plan of action and identifying investment priorities and funding sources for the Economic Development District (EDD).

 The CEDS provides up-to-date demographic information for the region in order to paint a realistic picture of the current economic condition.
-Analyzed data was derived from the U.S. Census Bureau, the District's Cluster Analysis, and other government agencies.
+The analyzed data were derived from the U.S. Census Bureau, the District's Cluster Analysis, and other government agencies.

-It is SCIRPDC's goal to work together with public officials, community and private sector leaders, higher education institutions, and non-profit organization in order to implement the CEDS.
-Ultimately, SCIRPDC envisions a living document that will not only record past efforts in economic development, but point the region in the direction that will foster the creation of a successful economy in South Central Illinois.
+It is SCIRPDC's goal to work together with public officials, community and private sector leaders, higher education institutions, and non-profit organizations in order to implement the CEDS.
+Ultimately, SCIRPDC envisions a living document that not only records past economic development efforts but also provides direction to foster a thriving economy in South Central Illinois.

 South Central Illinois Regional Planning & Development Commission provides solutions to the challenges of local government.
 A multitude of programs and projects are initiated each year at the federal, state, regional, and local levels.
-Your regional planning commission creates the needed venue and framework to coordinate these programs and goals into a whole.
-It is the Commission's function to take the goals and objectives within this document and turn them into success for the five-county EDD of Clay, Effingham, Fayette, Jasper, and Marion along with the governments and special taxing districts within.
+Your regional planning commission creates the needed venue and framework to coordinate these programs and goals as a whole.
+It is the Commission's function to take the goals and objectives within this document and turn them into success for the five-county EDD of Clay, Effingham, Fayette, Jasper, and Marion, along with the governments and special taxing districts within.